-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

-ISLAMABAD, Sept 23 (APP):The legal and Information Technalogy experts have urged the authorities concerned and parents to play proactive role to create more awareness on Cyber Law to yield positive results.
+ISLAMABAD, Sept 23 (APP):The legal and Information Technology experts have urged the authorities concerned and parents to play proactive role to create more awareness on Cyber Law to yield positive results.

-The Prevention of Electronic Bill approved by the Parliment in 2016 to stop cyberbullying is not producing desired goals either due to lack of awareness or lengthy turn around procedure for which every stakeholder has to paly an effective role.
+The Prevention of Electronic Crime Bill approved by the Parliament in 2016 to stop cyber-bullying is not producing desired goals either due to lack of awareness or lengthy turn around procedure for which every stakeholder has to play an effective role.

 This hypersensitive issue involves respect and prestige of a family